How to do Fedora releases with Packit #

 After Packit successfully creates the dist-git pull requests, it’s on downstream CI systems and maintainer(s) to check the changes and merge the pull requests.

-For customization of the job, you may need to define additional configuration options, most commonly:
+, you may need to define additional configuration options, most commonly:

 - If the version from release monitoring and Git tag differ,